Physics-Embedded Neural ODEs for Learning Antagonistic Pneumatic Artificial Muscle Dynamics: Hybrid Neural ODE Model

 \subsection{Joint Dynamics}

 The antagonistic joint is modeled as a single-degree-of-freedom translational system at the pulley interface (Fig.~\ref{fig:system_model}{\textbf{c}}).
 The joint dynamics are expressed as

-where $m$ is the effective mass reflected through the pulley, $F_{\mathrm{e}}$ represents externally applied forces, and $F_{\mathrm{net}}$ is the net interaction force generated by the antagonistic PAM pair.
+where $m=I/r_p^2$ is the effective translational mass obtained by reflecting the equivalent joint inertia $I$ through the pulley radius $r_p$, $F_e$ represents the externally applied force, and $F_{\mathrm{net}}$ is the net interaction force generated by the antagonistic PAM pair.

-Rather than decomposing $F_{\mathrm{net}}$ into separate analytical PAM force models, it is represented as a learned nonlinear function.
+Rather than decomposing $F_{\mathrm{net}}$ into separate analytical PAM force models, this work represents it using a learned scalar force model introduced in Section~\ref{subsec:hybrid_model}.
 This formulation allows the model to capture unmodeled effects such as rate-dependent hysteresis and antagonistic coupling without relying on explicit force-length-pressure mappings or actuator-specific stiffness parameters.